12 Best Trello Alternatives in 2026

 - Integrations with 1,000+ apps

 Teamwork is built for agencies and client services teams with project management, time tracking, invoicing, and client access.
-It offers the profitability tracking and client-facing features that Trello lacks entirely.
+It offers the profitability tracking and client-facing features that Trello lacks entirely -- and that Trello's personal productivity pivot makes even less likely to arrive.

 Key features: